QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: Experimental Methodology

 \subsection{Benchmarks}

 We test our scheme using two groups of benchmarks: one computes the probability distribution while the other computes the expectation value.
 We generate multiple quantum circuits for each benchmark.
-We use a three-letter abbreviation to indicate each benchmark, the abbreviation is in the parameters as we describe each benchmark next.
+We use a three-letter abbreviation to indicate each benchmark, the acronym is in the parameters as we describe each benchmark next.

-The following three benchmarks compute the probability distribution and thus can only be cut using W-Cut. \begin{itemize}[leftmargin=*] \item\textbf{QFT (QFT)}: Quantum Fourier Transform \cite{qft} is an important building block in many quantum algorithms, including the Shor's factoring algorithm. \item\textbf{Supremacy (SPM)}: This is a type of random circuit that was used by Google to demonstrate quantum supremacy~\cite{Supremacy}. \item\textbf{Adder (ADD)}: This is a linear Ripple Carry Adder~\cite{adder}, which reduces the number of ancilla qubits required to~1. \end{itemize}
+The following four benchmarks compute the probability distribution and thus can only be cut using W-Cut. \begin{itemize}[leftmargin=*] \item\textbf{QFT (QFT)}: Quantum Fourier Transform \cite{qft} is an important building block in many quantum algorithms, including Shor's factoring algorithm. \item\textbf{AQFT (AQFT)}: Approximate Quantum Fourier Transform is an approximation \cite{aqft} of the QFT sub-routine, which tends to produce better results on NISQ devices. \item\textbf{Supremacy (SPM)}: This is a type of random circuit that was used by Google to demonstrate quantum supremacy~\cite{Supremacy}. \item\textbf{Adder (ADD)}: This is a linear Ripple Carry Adder~\cite{adder}, which reduces the number of required ancilla qubits to~1. \end{itemize}

+To evaluate the effectiveness of G-Cut together with W-Cut, we choose the following five variational quantum algorithms that compute expectation values.

-We also choose the Quantum Approximate Optimization Algorithm \cite{qaoa} in the evaluation.
-Since it computes the expectation value, the quantum circuit can be cut using both W-Cut and G-Cut.
-We create three different testing graphs. \begin{itemize}[leftmargin=*] \item\textbf{m-Regular (REG):} The graph in REG is a regular graph in which each node has $m$ edges \cite{n-regular}.
-By default, $m$=3. \item\textbf{Erdos-Renyi (ERD):} The graph in ERD is a random graph in which we exploit a probability $p$ in creating edges across different nodes in the graph \cite{erdos}.
+\begin{itemize}[leftmargin=*] \item\textbf{m-Regular (REG):} The graph in REG is a regular graph in which each node has $m$ edges \cite{n-regular}.
+By default, $m$=5. \item\textbf{Erdos-Renyi (ERD):} The graph in ERD is a random graph in which we exploit a probability $p$ in creating edges across different nodes in the graph \cite{erdos}.
 By default, $p$=0.1. \item\textbf{Barabasi-Albert (BAR):} The graph for this benchmark is also a random graph.
-Each node in the graph has $m$ edges that connect preferentially to nodes with high degrees \cite{bara}. by default, $m$=3. \end{itemize}
+Each node in the graph has $m$ edges that connect preferentially to nodes with high degrees \cite{bara}. by default, $m$=3. \item\textbf{Hamiltonian Simulation}: For the 2D square lattice Hamiltonian simulation \cite{hamiltonian_sim}, we choose three variations: 2D Traverse Field Isling (IS), XY(XY), and Heisenberg(HS) Hamiltonian.
+For each variation {\tt M}, we use {\tt M} and {\tt M-n} to indicate the interactions for the nearest neighbor and the next nearest neighbor, respectively. \item \textbf{Variational Quantum Eigensolver (VQE)}: We simulate the Hydrogen chain VQE algorithm, using a linear two-local ansatz \cite{VQE}.